Guidelines & References

 Q.9

-The EPD is the competent authority for Hong Kong under the Basel Convention.
-Relevant notification documents should be sent to the below address or submitted through e-mail.
+The EPD is the competent authority for Hong Kong SAR under the Basel Convention.
+Relevant notification documents should be submitted to the EPD by post or by e-mail.

 E-mail: wasteimportandexport@epd.gov.hk